 Learn to cope with appearance-related side effects of cancer treatment.
 Look Good… Feel Better is a free program to help women who are undergoing cancer treatment.
 It is offered in group sessions which provide education, information, and support.

-The CDC Maine Breast and Cervical Health Program (CDC-MBCHP) is a state and federally funded program which provides free screening for the early detection of breast and cervical cancer.
+The Maine CDC Breast and Cervical Health Program (MBCHP) is a state and federally funded program which provides free screening and follow-up services for the early detection of breast and cervical cancer.
 A woman is eligible for the MBCHP if she is 40 or older*; has no health insurance, or health insurance that does not cover mammograms or Pap tests, or has high deductibles, and her income falls within the MBCHP guidelines.
+Women diagnosed with breast or cervical cancer who qualify for MBCHP may also be eligible for free medical care through the Treatment Act.

 *(There are limited openings for women age 35-39 who have seen a doctor and need additional tests for a possible breast or cervical cancer OR if they have not had a Pap in 5 or more years.)